-- 7. We understand and support the Draft Standard's requirement for reporting entities to disclose information about their exposure to significant climate-related risks and opportunities.
-However, the Exposure Draft in places appears to focus on isolating climate-related risks from other sustainability and business risks in order to identify the effects on an entity's business model, value chain, decision making, and financial position and performance, for example in paragraphs 12 and 14. - 8.
+- 11. We understand and support the draft standard's requirement for reporting entities to disclose information about their exposure to significant climate-related risks and opportunities.
+However, the exposure draft, in places, appears to focus on isolating climate-related risks from other sustainability and business risks in order to identify the effects on an entity's business model, value chain, decision making, and financial position and performance, for example in paragraphs 12 and 14. - 12.
 If the Board do, indeed, intend that the effects of identified climate-related risks should be isolated from the effects of any other business risk, we believe this to be a fundamental problem, because climate-related risks do not affect businesses in a siloed way.
-Consequently, we do not believe their effects can be isolated and we are concerned that, in practice, many entities will be unable to disclose meaningful financial information under these requirements.

-- 9. This concern is explained further in our answer to Question 6 below, which sets out why we believe the requirement to disclose quantitatively the future anticipated financial effects of climate-related risks and opportunities may pose an unreasonable challenge to many reporting entities.
+Consequently, we do not believe their effects can be isolated, and we are concerned that, in practice, many entities will be unable to disclose meaningful financial information under these requirements. - 13.
+This concern is explained further in our answer to Question 6 below, which sets out why we believe the requirement to disclose quantitatively the future anticipated financial effects of climate-related risks and opportunities may pose an unreasonable challenge to many reporting entities.
 These requirements ask entities to make disclosures that may give the appearance of certainty to information that is inherently uncertain.
-We are concerned that the level of detail required by the Draft Standard is not commensurate with the level of certainty inherent in the underlying data, particularly as there is no requirement within the future anticipated effects section of the Draft Standard to make any disclosures regarding the assumptions used by the entity. - 10.
-Additionally, asking entities to perform such an analysis represents a shift away from providing investors with the information they need to perform their own assessment of the business, into making the assessment for them.
-In our view, this is not appropriate in situations where methodologies are still evolving and not well established, and where it is difficult for primary users to assess whether the assumptions and estimates used by management are reasonable.
+We are concerned that the level of detail required by the draft standard is not commensurate with the level of certainty inherent in the underlying data, particularly as there is no requirement within the future anticipated effects section of the draft standard to make any disclosures regarding the assumptions used by the entity. - 14.
+Additionally, asking entities to perform an analysis that isolates and calculates the financial impact of a risk/opportunity, represents a shift away from providing investors with the information they need to perform their own assessment of the business, to making the assessment for them.
+In our view, this is not appropriate in situations where methodologies and acceptable assumptions are still evolving and not well established, and where it is difficult for primary users to assess whether the assumptions and estimates used by management are reasonable. - 15.
+There is little information given within the draft standard about how investors and other primary users are expected to use the information provided as part of the disclosure requirements.
+Before quantitative requirements are in place, we strongly encourage further and thorough field testing and research into user needs, in order to reach the point whereby methodologies and appropriate assumptions are agreed widely and common approaches are established.